sanity-io/next-sanity/packages/next-sanity/README.md

 It can be beneficial to set revalidation defaults for all queries.
 In all of the following examples, a `sanityFetch()` helper function is used for this purpose.

-While this function is written to support _both_ Next.js caching options `revalidate` and `tags`, your app should only rely on one.
-Time-based `revalidate` is good enough for most applications.
-Tags will give you more fine-grained control.
+While this function is written to support _both_ Next.js caching options `revalidate` and `tags`, your application should only rely on one.

+- Time-based `revalidate` is good enough for most applications.
+- Content-based `tags` will give you more fine-grained control for complex applications.

 ```ts
 // ./src/sanity/lib/client.ts